mir-group/nequip/docs/guide/data.md

 ## Data Processing Flow

-The data processing in NequIP follows the following pipeline from raw files to model-ready data:
+The data processing in NequIP follows this pipeline from raw files to model-ready data:

 ```{figure} ./ml-data-flow-chart.svg
 :width: 400px
 :align: center
 ```

-This entire pipeline is coordinated and managed by a DataModule object, which also
+This entire pipeline is coordinated and managed by a `DataModule` object, which also:
 - Manages train/val/test dataset splits
 - Computes dataset statistics